 I served “professor realness” to bolster the foundational frontend concepts of our engineering team.
 The courses I put together on modern HTML, CSS, and accessibility led to measured improvement and higher quality code commits.

-At the start of 2020, I was asked to see how much work it’d be to update our app to use our parent company’s emerging design system.
+At the start of 2020, I was asked to see how much work it’d be to update CrowdTwist’s main app to use the emerging design system of our parent company, Oracle.
 As a designer that knows his way around a frontend challenge, I agreed to take a look.

 When I reviewed the markup and styles in our frontend codebase more closely, I found discouraged practices and features in use — things like inline styles, unnecessary CSS prefixes, and high selector specificities.
-To be fair, you’ll find tech debt like this in plenty of longstanding apps, but I also found these discouraged practices popping up in new features, too.
+To be fair, you’ll find tech debt like this in plenty of longstanding apps, but I also found these outdated practices popping up in new features, too.
 It got me thinking about the best way to help the team’s understanding of modern styles and markup.
-Could I carve out time in our team’s busy schedule to help establish a solid frontend foundation?
+Rather than addressing symptoms of a larger problem, could I carve out time in our team’s busy schedule to help establish a solid frontend foundation?

 After taking some time to see what areas needed modernizing, I decided that a lecture series would be the best way to educate the team in a concise way.
 I paired up with a coworker, and we set out to create an optimal curriculum.
 We took a long list of topics on both sides of the great frontend divide and whittled it down to a list of ten.
 I worked on these eight topics: